akeithball/GitTest/README.md

 `git pull` - to fetch AND merge the changes from the remote branch (ex. origin/master)

 `git log` - to review the commit history

+`git merge` - merge changes from one branch into another